Gatada/MultiResolutionCameras/README.md

 Using this button will render in the custom resolution is one is set, othewise default resolution will be used.

 Please note that changing the scene resolution will **not** automatically update the cameras with default resolution.
+Tap the wrench of the cameras that you want to update after a scene resolution change.

+## How It Works

+The plugin appends a property group (a data struct) to your file for each camera.
+The property group contains the name of the camera, index; X and Y dimensions, as well as the state of the checkbox.
+In other words, your file size will not be notably affected by the additional data.

+When you save the file, the data is retained—even if you uninstall the add-on.
+The data becomes part of the file.
+So you can share the file with others, and as long as they have the add-on installed, they will be able to render the different camera sizes.

 Thanks for checking out my first add-on for Blender.
 I hope you find it useful!